TaniCorn/TanapatOutplayTest/README.md

 Given the above, it should take me 17 hours to complete the 3 tasks.
 So I may or may not be able to complete this test given how the week plays out.

+## Execution
+This is a retrospect after all the tasks

+- Task 1 (4.5 hours), I'm pretty happy with my final solution and my method of getting there.
+After a good initial plan of using max height to determine the initial condition.
+I was a bit too excited to use max x distance that it blindsided me for 20 minutes, until I realised it was the wrong solution.
+It took a bit of time to think about what I could use as my mind was avoiding *time*step, but realised that time is still a necessary factor and it popped into my head about finding the intersection point, I could use a linear movement equation.
+Using SUVAT I then was pretty happy with the theoretical solution, but as I expected there were bugs, but it didn't take too long to find out what was wrong, and it was just a matter of developing the solution to properly consider negative velocities.

 # Task 1
 Task 1 requires me to write an implementation for a reusable function with a given signature which will predict the position of a ball when it reaches the specified height h, for a 2D game about a ball bouncing within a box with no top and with an initial position and velocity, which is affected by gravity.
 If the ball hits the bottom, it won't bounce.
 The floor exists at X = 0.